SquidDev/urn/reference/special-forms.md

    documentation string, then an error is thrown.
  - If the argument is equal to `:hidden`, then the variable will be removed from the export list, making it inaccessible from other modules.
 It will also not show up on generated documentation.
+ - If the argument is equal to `:deprecated` then the variable will be marked as deprecated.
+If the next argument is a string, then that will be used as the deprecation message.
  - Otherwise, an compiler error is thrown.

 ### `(define name &meta val)`
 `define` defines a normal variable with the given name, value and metadata.
-At compile-time `val` will only be executed if this definition is required by a macro.
+At compile-time `VAL` will only be executed if this definition is required by a macro.

 ```cl